National Sexual Health Week: Staying Safe in Freshers’ Week

 This year, National Sexual Health Week falls over the 24th-30th of September, our Freshers’ week, and it is hard to find a week more pertinent for these two events to coincide.
 Freshers is a time for freedom, homesickness, excitement, and everything in between – something a lot of people take advantage of, and rightly so.
 However, staying safe in Freshers is just as important as having a good time!

-(The University Health Service is open weekdays 8:00am-5:30pm, so if you do think anything is wrong, don’t hesitate to book an appointment!
-You can even do it online and avoid the awkward phone call: http://www.unidocs.co.uk/)

 The theme of this year’s National Sexual Health Week is consent; a widely-debated topic at a time of multiple celebrity sexual assault cases, which I’m sure don’t need expanding on.
 And yet, it is event that we still feel uncomfortable talking about it, or defining it.
-Consent can sometimes be seen as a bit of a blurred line, so here are some guidelines as how to define sexual consent from FPA:
+Consent can sometimes be seen as a bit of a blurred line, so here are some guidelines as how to define sexual consent, originally provided by FPA:

+#SexualHealthWeek2018 runs from 24-30 September, & this year’s theme is consent: a topic that underpins all work on sexual health & wellbeing, for both health & education professionals.
+For more information follow @FPACharity or visit: https://t.co/KbRBgXshhg pic.twitter.com/wZUXkFxqYS

 If you are ever in doubt that your partner can’t properly consent – be it that they seem unsure, or too intoxicated – it is absolutely best to make sure they get home safely, by either finding their friends or getting them into a taxi.